Brackets-Themes/LightSoda/README.md

 # DarkSoda

-* The DarkSoda Dark Theme for Brackets!
+* The LightSoda Light Theme for Brackets!

 # How to install